-In most respects, Like Someone in Love embodies less radical filmmaking than the previous films, especially the last two.
-Nevertheless, its rumination on death as described earlier is delivered via an audiovisual – and now entirely digital – form that inflicts its own generative violence.
+In most respects, Like Someone in Love embodies less radical filmmaking than the previous films under discussion, especially the last two.
+Nevertheless, this film’s rumination on death as described earlier is delivered via an audiovisual – and now entirely digital – form that inflicts its own distinct, generative violence.
 With the very first scene, Kiarostami delivers a master class in composition, framing, sound design and then editing, at least when it comes to his own stylistic tendencies.
 The main shot of the crowded bar is so full of interesting but also rather confusing details of light and graphic components, with a distinct lack of depth, that it approaches cubism.
 Over, or under, this image we hear Akiko in close-up on the phone to her boyfriend (whose voice we do not hear), lying to him about her location.
 Kiarostami makes no effort to match the wide shot of the bar with the subsequent medium-close ups of Akiko framed against a window overlooking the street.
 (The shots could well be taken in different locations.)
 When Hiroshi pressures her into taking what he calls an important job (to visit Watanabe) and she refuses, after repeated entreaties we hear her shout very loudly in protest at his badgering.
 But the viewer only hears the outburst, with the camera still on Hiroshi and the bar.
 When the film subsequently cuts to Akiko, her face bears no marks of the intense emotion we have just heard.
 It is like the shouting never happened.

 Once she is on her way in the taxi, after asking the driver to circle the train station so as to see her grandmother from afar, on the first pass the only chance the viewer has of glimpsing the old woman is dashed when a van interrupts our view just when the taxi gets relatively close.
 The second rotation, as requested by Akiko to the driver, enables a better view but further back.
 Another characteristic, and more radical, denial of vision is the elliptical cut (less forceful but akin to that bridging the quarry scene and Bagheri’s first audio-only appearance in Taste of Cherry) between when we see Akiko asleep in Watanabe’s bed and then the two of them in his car the following morning.
 He appears to resist her entreaties to come to bed the night before, wanting instead to feed her the specially prepared regional soup, but we can never be sure.
 By the time this provisional new grandfather and granddaughter partnership have banded together in protecting Akiko from Noriaki, the viewer is no closer to resolving exactly who and what we are seeing on screen.
 The ambiguities of performance that have always fascinated Kiarostami when it comes to character, role and actor (again, Certified Copy is his most sustained essay on this topic), but also the film itself and its relationship to a given reality, here reach a violent conclusion.
 While Like Someone in Love has been relatively subdued up to now, the final assault by Noriaki on this potential new family unit is almost reminiscent of Michael Haneke’s work in its unpredictable and apparently sustained outburst of violence with no clear solution for the victims, Noriaki bearing down on them with relentless and seemingly unstoppable force, culminating with the smashing of Watanabe’s window.
 What follows is, as ever, very much an open question.